WPP-Public/akqa-nz-silverstripe-wkhtml/README.md

 ##Installation

-To install just drop the heyday-wkhtmltopdf directory into your SilverStripe root and run a ?flush=1
+To install just drop the silverstripe-wkhtmltopdf directory into your SilverStripe root and run a ?flush=1

 ##How to use